 You’ll notice that job listings for back-end engineers tend to be higher than similar listings for back-end developers.

-These listing make it clear that a back-end engineer carries more responsibilities than their counterpart.
+These listings make it clear that a back-end engineer carries more responsibilities than their counterpart.

-- Maintain a relationship with important stakeholders of the company and software product.
+- Maintain a relationship with critical stakeholders of the company and the software product.

 - Manage the entire software system and understand the complete application architecture.

-- Oversee the project and lead a term of other developers.
+- Oversee the project and lead a team of other developers.

 Related reading: Software Developers vs. Software Engineers – What’s the Difference?